You’ve Probably Been Storing These 11 Foods Wrong this Whole Time

 Hard cheeses, like parmigiano and aged cheddar, need special storage, and it’s not airtight storage containers.
 Make sure your hard cheeses are stored in the store wrapping until you use them (don’t repackage), preferably in the cheese drawer of your fridge, where they’ll last six months, according to a report by Extension Food Safety Specialists at Oregon State University.
 (They’ll last up to eight months in the freezer but might get more crumbly.)
 Once you’ve broken them out, re-wrap them in foil, wax paper, or loose plastic when putting them back in the refrigerator.
 These are the 16 foods you should never keep in the freezer.

 Despite popular belief, uncooked pasta should not be stored in its original container if you want it to last longer.
 Repackage uncooked pasta in an airtight glass container to extend its life and avoid the mustiness and moisture problems that sometimes occur over time with original cardboard packaging.
+Don’t miss these 26 storage tips to make your food last longer.

 Tomatoes are another sensitive food that can be tricky to store.
 They should be left on a countertop, but away from light, moisture, and heat.
 They should not be stored in the refrigerator, or their cellular structure will start to collapse, which is what causes that mushy, mealy texture—and the flavor will be lost too.
 Tomatoes will ripen at room temperature and are good for two to three days once ripe.
 Do refrigerate them within two hours after they’ve been sliced or chopped, advises the Oregon State University report.
 Check out these 15 other food storage guidelines you didn’t know.